ChrisPenner/void-space/README.md

 ![](./screenshots/voidspace.png)

-It doesn't work yet, but at least it looks pretty :)
+You can fight off words in outer-space with nothing but your keyboard :)

 Also it's got a star-field-generator so it's already pretty cool.